litepalette/litepalette.github.io/_notes/2021-05-11-digital-garden.md

 Since I spend hours and days doing this, I thought to have a sort of self-reflexive exercise to have some clarity on my intentions.

 Something I personally grapple with here is the extent of negotiating my selves here.
-By which I mean, how do I balance the tone of voice, my authenticity in self-expression, while wishing to write more "formally" on topics around complexity, technology etc?
+By which I mean, how do I balance the tone of voice, my authenticity in self-expression, while wishing to write more "formally" on topics?

 # History